qpx-hatikrist/from-scratch-py-vs-cpp-ml/README.md

 **Metrics computed via scikit-learn::**

-mean_pinball_loss() — mean pinball loss (computed via sklearn.metrics.mean_pinball_loss for consistency with the baseline).
+mean_pinball_loss() — mean pinball loss (computed via `sklearn.metrics.mean_pinball_loss` for consistency with the baseline).

 **Preprocessing:**

 - `StandardScaler` — custom implementation of feature standardization (estimating mean and standard deviation on the train part and applying it to train/test);
-- `train_test_split` — custom implementation of splitting the dataset into train / test with a fixed random seed and configurable ratios.
+- `train_test_split` — custom implementation of splitting the dataset into train / test with a fixed random seed and shuffle.

 The goals of this approach are: